 Whether you and your spouse are liable for each other's debts depends mostly on where you live.
 In the handful of states with "community property" rules, most debts incurred by one spouse during the marriage are owed by both spouses.
 But in states that follow "common law" property rules, debts incurred by one spouse are usually that spouse's debts alone, unless the debt was for a family necessity, such as food or shelter for the family or tuition for the kids.
 (These are general rules; some states have subtle variations in how they treat joint and separate debts.)

-These rules also apply to same-sex marriages in the states that allow them (Connecticut, Iowa, Massachusetts, New Hampshire, and Vermont) and to same-sex domestic partnerships and civil unions in states where those relationships are the equivalent of marriage (California, Connecticut, Nevada, New Hampshire, New Jersey, Oregon, and Washington State), but not in states where the relationship does not confer all the rights of marriage (District of Columbia, Hawaii, Maine, and Wisconsin).
+These rules also apply to same-sex marriages in the states that allow them and to same-sex domestic partnerships and civil unions in states where those relationships are the equivalent of marriage, but not in states where the relationship does not confer all the rights of marriage.

 Community Property States